PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   consumers are preserved, and an unsupported fan-out rejects the whole candidate without mutation.
-- Conv-output passthrough and channel-one terminal Squeeze chains remain separate owners because the former preserves an intermediate NHWC boundary, while the latter terminates at a graph output and remaps Squeeze axes.
+- Conv-output passthrough and channel-one terminal Squeeze chains remain separate plans because the former preserves an intermediate NHWC boundary, while the latter terminates at a graph output and remaps Squeeze axes.
+They share only typed adapter, contract, constant-planning, and apply primitives.
 - The general Conv-output owner preserves all three Conv producer types, all historical unary/binary operations, and binary operand slots.
 It validates static/dynamic broadcast results and never commutes SUB or DIV.